 Section 3090—Government-wide Accounting

-Agencies are required to use a valid TAS/BETC combination and to subsequently reclassify in CARS when appropriate.
+Federal entities are required to use a valid TAS/BETC combination and to subsequently reclassify in CARS when appropriate.
 Shared Accounting Module (SAM) provides Fiscal Service reference data for TAS/BETCs.

 Procedures for emergency certification of payments apply to bulk files and summary certifications only.

-The Treasury Financial Center provides a one-time use password to the federal agency requester who signed the Fiscal Service 210CO (see the above paragraph).
+The Treasury Financial Center provides a one-time use password to the federal entity requester who signed the Fiscal Service 210CO (see the above paragraph).
 This one-time use password adds a degree of security to the transaction.
 In addition, the requirement for password use in emergencies also can be used to rebut auditor queries.
 If the password is issued via email, the Treasury Financial Center sends it from the official Fiscal Service email account (@fiscal.treasury.gov) to the recipient’s official government email account (.gov).

 Fiscal Service rejects the SF 1166 if: